KellenWatt/cdplusplus/README.md

 accordingly.
 When the script is used to change directories, it looks for if these files exist, and `source`s them.

-As it stands, `onenter.cd` will be sourced every time you enter the directory from any location.
-As such, functions or variables that aggregate are not recommended

 ## Usage
 Now this has been pretty simple up to this point, but there are some basic usage notes to be aware of.
 As most people who have tried to "rewrite" `cd` can probably tell you, if you call your function/script